jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 # Scaling

-As MegaMesh is a cloud management platform, it provides all the necessary cloud solutions and features to its users.
+As Ultramesh is a cloud management platform, it provides all the necessary cloud solutions and features to its users.
 In the IT world it is difficult to predict the growth of applications, storage capacity with time.
 To maintain consistent performance of different workloads over time, it is necessary that IT managers keep the resource requirement in check.
 Keeping this use case in mind, CloudPlex have provided the feature of Scaling to their users.
 Now in order to keep up with the workload, you can easily scale up/down your resources as per requirements.

-MegaMesh provides a comprehensive auto-scaling solution.
+Ultramesh provides a comprehensive auto-scaling solution.
 It has the ability to scale infrastructure dynamically by continuously monitoring the applications, keeping track of resource consumption and adjusting the capacity of resources for high performance.

-MegaMesh provides an interactive and easy to navigate UI to define scaling policy.
+Ultramesh provides an interactive and easy to navigate UI to define scaling policy.

 There are two types of scaling supported in platform: